-British author of ‘Wolf Hall’ saga Hilary Mantel dies at 70
+Hilary Mantel, author of “Wolf Hall” Tudor saga, dies at 70

 She once said the years of illness wrecked her dream of becoming a lawyer but made her a writer.

+Born in Derbyshire in central England in 1952, Mantel attended a convent school, then studied at the London School of Economics and Sheffield University.
+She worked as a social worker at a geriatric hospital, an experience she drew on for her first two novels, “Every Day Is Mother’s Day,” published in 1985, and “Vacant Possession,” which followed the next year.

+In the 1970s and 1980s she lived in Botswana and Saudi Arabia with her husband, Gerald McEwen, a geologist.

-Mantel’s book about Cromwell turned her into a literary superstar.
+Mantel had been a published novelist for almost 25 years when her first book about Cromwell turned her into a literary superstar.
 She turned the shadowy Tudor political fixer into a compelling, complex literary hero, by turns thoughtful and thuggish.

 A self-made man who rose from poverty to power, Cromwell was an architect of the Reformation who helped King Henry VIII realize his desire to divorce Catherine of Aragon and marry Anne Boleyn — and later, to be rid of Boleyn so he could marry Jane Seymour, the third of what would be Henry’s six wives.